HEART ATTACK & STROKE - Symptoms & Response

 5) sudden, severe headache with no known cause

-Traditional advice is that, if some signs start to occur, don’t wait; stroke is a medical emergency.
+Traditional advice is that, if you experience any of these signs, don’t wait; stroke is a medical emergency.
+Time is of the essence.

 Conventional advice is this: Do not drive yourself to the hospital.
-Seek assistance since your senses may be impaired; moreover, you don’t want to lose consciousness while driving.
+Seek assistance since your senses may be impaired; moreover, you don’t want to lose consciousness while driving since that would put others at risk and leave you without assistance.

 Discussion of Stroke is continued below.